emrekultursay/premake_android_examples/example1/README.md

 be done in a nicer way using the postbuildcommands in premake).
 It then invokes the `gradlew assembleDebug` command to generate an APK.

+5. In order to debug/profile the app, import the generated APK into Android Studio.
+Importing the generated Gradle project can also work, but since the `.so` files are stripped, the debugger will not be able to find symbol files automatically.

 In short: